abdullahrecon999/Basic-Todo/README.md

 ## Tests
 To run the tests, follow these steps:
-1. Add .env file with the following:
+1. Add .env file with the following (Check the example.env file):

    ```
    MONGOURI=mongodb://